Constituency

 At a glance

-Henley and Thame is currently represented by Freddie van Mierlo, a Liberal Democrat MP.
-They have represented the constituency since 4 Jul 2024.
-Their voting participation while representing this constituency is 40.9 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 4095.
+Henley and Thame is a UK parliamentary constituency in South East, currently represented in the House of Commons by Freddie van Mierlo, a Liberal Democrat MP.
+Freddie van Mierlo has represented the seat since 4 Jul 2024.
+At the 2024 general election it was fairly safe, won by a majority of 6,267 votes (11.8%), ranking #272 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 40.9 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot